learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 ## Summary

 In this lesson, we looked at how MapReduce allows a programming paradigm quite different than traditional programming practices, yet very powerful and effective towards processing large amounts of data.
-Next, we will look at the Spark programming environment and some coding exercises to get grips with PySpark programming.